therealglazou/creators/README.md

 # Create and modify elements from Selectors
 This is just an experiment, I want to see how far I can push Selectors on such a path.
 Use it if you like it, send pull requests if you want to extend/fix it.
 Provided as is under MPL2. **Work in progress**

+See [Selectors Level 4](https://drafts.csswg.org/selectors-4/) for more information on Selectors.

 ## Usage
 Just include `creators-min.js` into your html document.

 ## document.createDocumentFragmentFromSelector(selector)
-Takes a string containing a complex selector as argument.
-Returns a `DocumentFragment`.
+Takes a string containing a [complex selector](https://drafts.csswg.org/selectors-4/#structure) as argument.
+Returns a [`DocumentFragment`](https://dom.spec.whatwg.org/#interface-documentfragment).
 Selectors allowed:

   * type element selector (creates an element of the given type)